yandex-cloud/docs/en/iam/operations/sa/create-access-key.md

 # Create static access keys

-Create [static access keys](../../concepts/users/service-accounts.md#access-keys) for a service account.
+Instructions for how to create [static access keys](../../concepts/users/service-accounts.md#access-keys) for a [service account](../../concepts/users/service-accounts.md).
+If you don't have a service account yet, [create one](../sa/create.md) and [configure access rights](../sa/assign-role-for-sa.md) for it.

 ---